Hi there. I'll start by saying how envious I am that you are going to my favourite place on this planet!

 - surf at Balian, with a late lunch on the beach

 - Dinner at Betelnut in Canggu (an absolute must)

 - a few days hanging out in Ubud to chill.

 We were gone 3 weeks and spent most time in Flores snorkelling and visiting Komodo Island.
 I can highly recommend this as a new adventure, its just so easy to fly over and walk along the pier where you can charter an old Indonesian fishing boat (with crew) for less than what you would pay for one night accom in Bali.
 The islands are amazing, the people gorgeous, and the experience so worth it.

-We looked into Nusa Lembongan and Nusa Penida - this will have to be on our next trip now. over 6 years agoAnswered by LisaF
+We looked into Nusa Lembongan and Nusa Penida - this will have to be on our next trip now. almost 7 years agoAnswered by LisaF

 Oh and massage...... you cant go past Jari Menari in Seminyak.
 Its a little on the expensive side but very very very very good!
-(USD40) over 6 years agoAnswered by LisaF
+(USD40) almost 7 years agoAnswered by LisaF

-Countryside Tours one day by bike to see real Bali www.balihaitour.com over 6 years agoAnswered by John65
+Countryside Tours one day by bike to see real Bali www.balihaitour.com almost 7 years agoAnswered by John65

 Get away from the cities and head towards the volcanoes.
 There are great restaurants that overlook Mt Batur & Mt Agung.
 Check out the local fruit markets on the ride up or down.
 Great prices and amazing fruit!
 This is a really beautiful part of Bali.
 Make sure you try gado gado!
-A yummy vegetarian dish with peanut sauce!!!! over 6 years agoAnswered by sharkyjillian
+A yummy vegetarian dish with peanut sauce!!!! almost 7 years agoAnswered by sharkyjillian